Skip to main content

-All resources created with Terraform are charged according to the service payment model.
-Charging for a resource starts after the resource is created.
+All resources created with Terraform are billed according to the service payment model.
+Resource billing begins after resource creation.

-The cost of resources created using Terraform does not differ from the cost of resources created using the dashboard.
+The cost of resources created with Terraform is the same as the cost of resources created via the control panel.

 1. Install Terraform

-Download the Terraform distribution for your operating system from the HashiCorp website or from the mirror.
-We recommend downloading Terraform 1.9.
+1. Download the Terraform distribution for your operating system from the HashiCorp website or from the mirror.
+We recommend downloading Terraform version 1.9.

-If you downloaded the Terraform distribution from a mirror, export the path to it in the
+2. If you downloaded the Terraform distribution from the mirror, export the path to it to the PATH environment variable:

-— the path to the Terraform binary file. -
+Specify <path> — the path to the Terraform binary.

-Install Terraform.
-For Linux and macOS, use the Install Terraform instructions in the HashiCorp documentation.
+3. Install Terraform.
+For Linux and macOS, follow the Install Terraform instructions in the HashiCorp documentation.

 2. Create a service user